 When you first discover cross stitching, you might try to use needles in your stash.
 Later down the road, you will learn that there are different needles that will give you different effects for your cross stitch project.
 Depending on the size of the needle, your floss can pull and stretch the fabric.
 If the needle is too small, the floss can get "lost" in the fabric.
 Since not all needles are created equal, you should know the best types out there and what to look for when starting your project.

 When it comes to your needle, size does matter.
 In the average pack of needles, you will find different sizes.
 Your needle size is important to the way the fabric will handle the floss.
 As a good rule of thumb, these are the needle sizes you will need for Aida fabric:

 - Fabric 8 to 12: Needle Size 22

 - Fabric 16 to 18: Needle Size 28

 Are you seeing the trend here?
 The smaller the weave, the larger the needle size.

 A thinner or smaller eye is a great needle for beading.
 These needles are normally thinner all the way down and use one strand of thread.
 Seed beads, especially, need a smaller eyed needle.
 If you are using bigger beads and sequins, you can move up in size.
 Cross stitch needles have wider rounder eyes for pulling more floss through.

-- Double-eyed needle: These are needles with two eyes and are great for blending colors or using two colors close together.
+- Double-eyed needle: This needle with two eyes is great for blending colors or using two colors close together.
 It is perfect if you don't want to switch out your floss all the time.
-If you do not want to park your floss on your fabric then these types of needles are perfect for you.
+If you do not want to park your floss on your fabric, then these types of needles are perfect for you.

-- Gold plated needle: This type is perfect for those who have allergies.
-The gold plated will wear off after time and are a bit more expensive but if you have allergies they are definitely worth it.
+- Gold plated needle: This type is perfect if you have allergies.
+The gold plated will wear off after time and are a bit more expensive, but if you have allergies they are definitely worth it.